elastic/elastic-agent/deploy/kubernetes/README.md

 [Elastic Agent managed](elastic-agent-managed) | Elastic Agent managed by Fleet setup [Elastic Agent standalone](elastic-agent-standalone) | Standalone Elastic Agent setup

-> Note: Kube State Metrics Library is not installed as part of the above manifests and needs to be installed additionally
+> Note: The kube-state-metrics (KSM) simple service is not installed as part of the above manifests and needs to be installed from [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics).

 ## Kustomize Templates